SPI Engine Instruction Set Specification

 The SPI Engine execution module has a set of 8-bit configuration registers which can be used to dynamically modify the behavior of the module at runtime.

-The SPI configuration register configures various aspects of the low-level SPI bus behavior.
+The SPI configuration register configures several aspects of the low-level SPI bus behavior.

 Bits